Allow2/allow2nodered/README.md

 To use the Allow2 platform, you need to send a payload to the <b>check</b> node containing at least one activity you want to check.

-The platform will determine the quotas, usage, current restrictions, types of day and much more (play with the Allow2 account at [https://app.allow2.com](https://app.allow2.com "Allow2") to find out what you can do, there's a lot there).
+The platform will determine the quotas, usage, current restrictions, types of day and much more (play with the Allow2 account at <a target="Allow2" href="https://app.allow2.com" alt="Allow2">https://app.allow2.com</a> to find out what you can do, there's a lot there).

 It then returns a json package containing information about whether or not the current activity is allowed, and lots of additional information about the various limitations and allowances, day types and such that led to that final result.